-In this performance I’m describing on the microphone, how my imaginary apartment and atelier would look like and how I could live from my work: to sell artifacts, photographs of the performances, to practice contemporary art methods with children in elementary school, so one day this children, could understand and buy contemporary art.
-I am trying to emphasize, how it is very important to have a working space separated from the sleeping area,that many young artists today do not have.
-At one point of my speech, I’m starting to refer to the audience, asking them to draw the floor plan of their imaginary apartment or atelier.From the mixture standing in front of the table (coconut, cocoa, ground nut, cranberries, dates, corn rose, apple juice) according to their sketches, I’m shaping their apartments and serving them on the paper plates, to be consumed.
+In this performance, I describe on a microphone what my imaginary home and atelier would look like and how I could live from my work: selling artefacts and photographs of the performances, and practicing contemporary art methods with primary school children, so that one day they could understand and purchase contemporary art.
+I seek to emphasise how very important it is to have a working space separate from the sleeping area, which many young artists today do not have.
+At one point, I start addressing the audience, asking them to draw the floor plan of their imaginary home or atelier.
+According to their sketches, I “sculpt” their homes from a mixture placed on the table (coconut, cocoa, ground nut, cranberries, dates, corn rose, apple juice), and serve them on paper plates to be consumed.

 By performing, I materialize my stiffness in the environment and society that is mostly indifferent to contemporary creative expressions.
 Shame comes from trying to introduce myself to someone and tell him what I’m doing.
 Shame is also due to the fact that I find it difficult to find a job in my profession.
 In this work I create artifacts of shame and pain by imprinting in my own blood all that makes my identity – things on me and in my bag such as identity card, student index, employment record book, health card, condoms, arts association membership card, as many coins as I have in the wallet, the food I carry in the bag, etc. Some prints will be clear, but most of them will become bloody abstract stains.
 During the printing I will try to present myself to the audience and describe the themes and the focus of my artistic creation.

-Feel shame, given the signs of shyness, shame.
+Feeling shame, showing signs of shyness, shame.

-Description of intervention:
+Description of the intervention:

-The basic idea of the project is a space installation on the path of celebrities in the city of Opatija.
-Installation is made of plants in order to form the word ‘s h a m e’ or ‘s r a m’ in Croatian.
-Through these word I ask myself and public: ‘What does it mean to feel shame?’
-We were ashamed of something in puberty and while growing up, but is shame a virtue or a flaw in adult human being?
-If it is a virtue, should every person have a dose of shame in itself?
-Surrounded by media and politicians that constantly lie without a shred of shame, this issue is trying to encourage passers-by to define by themselves what the word shame in the present moment means to them.
+The basic idea of the project is a space installation on the Walk of Fame in the city of Opatija.
+The installation consists of plants forming the word “shame” or “sram” in Croatian.
+With this word, I ask myself and the public: “What does it mean to feel shame?”
+“We were ashamed of something in puberty and while growing up, but is shame a virtue or a flaw of an adult human being?
+If it is a virtue, shouldn’t every person have a dose of shame in themselves?”
+Surrounded by the media and politicians that constantly lie without a shred of shame, this question seeks to encourage passers-by to define by themselves as to what the word shame means to them at present.

 The starting point of the exhibition Intertwining was the joint space of the gallery and the neighborhood library, specific situation that required a solution: to recognize the reasons, opportunities and methods of intervention.
-The Gallery, which is minimized on a series od windows, is prone to things sliding in or out.
+The Gallery, which is minimized on a series of windows, is prone to things sliding in or out.
 Based on the statistics, which indicate that young Croatian literature is not being read enough, I am doing a performance piece of writing out texts taken from Croatian literature on the windows.
 The public life of the neighborhood pulsates around the library so texts are firstly intended for the people living there.